TheKevJames/web/site/pages/blog/2020-04-13-effective-mentorship.md

 ### Dress for the Job You Want, Not the One You Have

-An important aspect of mentorship is knowing where the trainee is aiming to be.
+An important aspect of mentorship is knowing where the mentee is aiming to be.
 I don't mean this in terms of "where do you see yourself in ten years", but rather a bit more near-term than that.
 Are they a SWE2 looking to get bumped up to SWE3?
 Are they trying to broaden their horizons towards a different career